Mohzick/NightfallProject/DATASET/README.md

 ## 2. Methodology

-For image capture, I used a Ricoh Theat S camera producing 360 degrees, 4K pictures.
+For image capture, I used a Ricoh Theta S camera producing 360 degrees, 4K pictures.
 The Ricoh was mounted on a Roomba iRobot driven by a tethered laptop.
 The Roomba was guided by masking tape on the lab floor, using Python/OpenCV for its line recognition algorithm.

 The 360 pictures were then post-processed in Adobe Photoshop with various scripts, then renamed with the help of Advanced Renamer.